 For agents, the chat session starts when they see a chat request within their client.
 They can see how long a visitor has been waiting to chat.
 So, they can ensure the shortest wait times possible for every visitor.

-During the chat, the software supports agents.
+During the chat, various help desk features support agents.
 Canned responses help keep replies speedy.
 It aids empathetic support by identifying key terms to track chat mood.
 It also allows teamwork, with internal chat and whisper messages that your visitor can’t see.

 It’s that simple